cyrilghali/personal-website/data/authors/default.md

 ## Career

-- **I have six months of experience** in the web development industry.
-I worked for a startup studio and was the developer and product manager for several companies within the studio.
+- **I'm a freelancer**.
+I have a year of experience in the web development industry.
+I worked for a startup studio and was the software engineer and product manager for several companies within the studio.

 - **I'm studying computer science.** I have three years of back-end development school projects, in C, C++, Java and Python.
 I have joined the startup speciality of my school.
 That allowed me to learn more about product management, UX design, Growth Hacking, VC's and more.
 I also met many startup CTOs and learned from their experiences.

+- **I challenged myself to try to became an entrepreneur.** It's hard, so hard.
+You have to be well prepared.

-- **I'm now looking for an internship** as a software engineer or a site reliability engineer for February 2023.
+- **I'm looking for an internship** as a software engineer or a site reliability engineer for February 2023.
+If your company is facing challenges, I want to be part of it.

 ## Interests